EC-BingChilling/Summer2023/chapter6.md

 The Prisoner's Dilema has been used for many real world situations.

 _Athlete 2 payoff is right side, Athlete 1 payoff is left side_
-Figure 6.3 Performance-enhancing drugs
+Figure 6.3 Performance-enhancing drugs - higher number is better
 |         |                | **Athlete 2** |        |
 |---------|----------------|------------------|--------|
 |         |                | Don't Use Drugs   | Use Drugs |